The Disclosure Regulation (Regulation (EU) 2019/2088) introduces sustainability-related disclosure requirements in the financial services sector.

 EAM decided in May 2020 to participate in PACTA 2020.
 PACTA stands for "Paris Agreement Capital Transition Assessment" and is a model developed by the independent non-profit think tank 2° Investing Initiative for the climate impact assessment of financial portfolios.
 The aim is to measure the alignment of portfolios with the Paris climate goals.

-In 2016, EAM signed the PRI Montreal Pledge and since then measures and publishes the CO2 footprint of its equity and bond funds.
+Since 2016, EAM measures and publishes the CO2 footprint of its equity and bond funds.

 Predictive climate scenario